vallettea/atlas/README.md

 + less verbose because elements are defined in a generic way
 + much faster (because thunderdome uses REST)
 + is much closer to the structure of gremlin
++ gremlin queries can be written directly (no need of groovy scripts)
 - has no save strategies (yet)
 - has not yet a proper transactional protocol
 - properties should respect a *name_of_variable***_as_***type* syntax